 Remember those bumpy growth nodes called eyes?

 The key to having attractive clusters of foliage is to “scar” or “de-eye” the corms prior to planting.

-This is a simple task that requires a sharp paring knife to dig the eyes out, as you would with a potato.
+This is a simple task that requires a sharp paring or garden knife to dig the eyes out, as you would with a potato.
 Remove about one-fourth of an inch from each eye.

 Doing so ensures that no eye achieves “apical dominance,” growing at the expense of others, and causing them to grow slower and smaller.

 Sometimes there is an obviously large “central” eye, and folks cut that one out and leave the rest alone.

 At other times, no one eye seems significantly larger than the rest, and people cut them all to promote even growth.